yhagio/tutorialedge.net/content/golang/executing-system-commands-with-golang.md

 twitter: https://twitter.com/Elliot_F
 ---

-This tutorial is just a quick and simple tutorial as to how to execute system commands using Google's GoLang programming language.
+> **Last Updated -** 6th December, 2018

-# Official Documentation
+In this tutorial, we are going to be taking a look at the `os/exec` package in the standard library and how we can use this to successfully execute system commands within our Go applications.

-The official documentation for executing system commands can be found under the exec package: [Exec Package](https://golang.org/pkg/os/exec/).
+> **Note -** The official documentation for executing system commands can be found under the exec package: [os/exec package](https://golang.org/pkg/os/exec/).

 # Cross Compatibility Issues